 That’s it.
 That’s really all you need to know to get started with this recipe.

-You may also want to make this Easy Asian Peanut dressing for add additional flavor in your salad.
+You may also want to make this Easy Asian Peanut dressing to add additional flavor to your salad.

 Optional Ingredients for Salad

-- chopped red onion sliced into thin rings (so good with this salad!)
+- Red Onion. chopped, sliced into thin rings (so good with this salad!)